aayush1893/teach-back/README.md

 *   **Session Management:** Save an entire session (input, results, quiz state) to local storage and load it again later.
 *   **Printable Summary:** Download a clean, well-formatted summary of the simplified text, key details, and quiz answers to bring to a doctor's appointment.
 *   **Progressive Web App (PWA):** The app is fully installable on desktop and mobile devices and offers offline access to the application shell and saved sessions.
+*   **Interactive Tour:** A guided tour walks new users through the app's key features.

+### 6. Accessibility
+*   **Theme Control:** Includes a Light/Dark mode toggle to suit user preference.
+*   **Text Customization:** The Simplified Text, Chat Helper, and Live Q&A modules all feature an accessibility toolbar that allows users to increase or decrease the font size and toggle a high-contrast mode for improved readability.
-*   **Accessibility:** Includes a Light/Dark mode toggle and is designed with ARIA attributes for screen reader compatibility.
+*   **Screen Reader Support:** Designed with ARIA attributes for better compatibility with screen readers.
+*   **Reduced Motion:** Respects the `prefers-reduced-motion` OS-level setting to disable non-essential animations.

 ## Tech Stack